ljmacnee/ChatGPTMockup/README.md

-# vanillatictac
+# Barebeones web app using the chatGPT API

-The purpose is to create a barebones web app using vanilla javascript, djanjo, python, and nginx.
+The purpose is to create a barebones web app using vanilla javascript,flask, and OpenAI API calls.